nomeata/haskell-for-readers/haskell-for-readers.md

 This document is not (necessarily) a self-contained tutorial; it is rather the base for an interactive lecture, given by a real instructor.
 In such a lecture, some holes will be filled as we go, and the questions from the audience form a crucial part of the learning experience.

-That said we I that the notes are detailed enought that while they are not ideal for independent study, they are at least useful and helpful.
+That said we I that the notes are detailed enough that while they are not ideal for independent study, they are at least useful and helpful.

 I expect the audience to be familiar with programming and computer science in general, but do not assume prior knowledge of functional program (or, in case you are worried, category theory).

 The exercises are all very small, in the order of minutes, and are meant to be done along the way, especially as later material may refer to their results.
 If you are reading this on your own and you really do not feel like doing them, you can click on the blurred solutions to at least read them.

+Some sections are marked with ★.
+These are optional in the sense that the following material does not rely heavily on them.
+If time is short, e.g. during a workshop, they can be skipped.

 ### Acknowledgments and license {.unnumbered}